 SDG 3.4: By 2030, reduce by one third premature* mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being.

 *Professor Lloyd-Sherlock influenced global agencies to modify this target, so that it includes people of all ages, including people aged 70 and over.

 This GCRF project has demonstrated the limited capacity of current interventions to achieve this target for older people in sub-Saharan Africa, and has developed/validated new approaches, which are now being scaled up.

-Peter Lloyd-Sherlock is a Professor of Social Policy and International Development at the School of International Development, University of East Anglia.
+Peter Lloyd-Sherlock is a Professor of Social Policy and International Development at the School of Global Development*, University of East Anglia.